Louis Campau: Early years and personal life

-Campau was born in 1791 in Detroit, Michigan.
+Campau was born in 1791 in Detroit, which at the time was functionally part of the Province of Quebec.
 He was a member of the prominent Campau family who were of French heritage.
 He began working the fur trade as a boy for his father, Louis Campau, Sr., and his uncle, Joseph Campau.
 During the War of 1812, he served under the United States Army.

 His wife was Sophie Marsac, also born in Detroit.
 Sophie was the daughter of René Marsac, an early and notable family from New France.
 The Sophie de Marsac Campau Grand Rapids Chapter of the Daughters of the American Revolution was created in her memory and in so doing "perpetuated the name of a woman of rare grace and character who was held in high esteem by the early pioneers."

 Saginaw

 He established the first trading post at what is today Saginaw, Michigan, as early as 1815.
 He played a key role in negotiating the Treaty of Saginaw in 1819.
 This Treaty was made between Gen. Lewis Cass and Native American tribes of the Great Lakes region (principally the Ojibwe, but also the Odawa (Ottawa) and Potawatomi) of Michigan.
-Native Americans ceded more than six million acres (24,000 km²) in the central portion of the Lower Peninsula of Michigan.
+Native Americans ceded more than six million acres (24,000 km2) in the central portion of the Lower Peninsula of Michigan.